AFNIC/Mutual-Authentication-via-DANE/Key-Management-in-the-Internet.md

-[Previoulsy](LoRaWAN-Key-Sharing-Challenge.md), we discussed about the Key sharing challenge in LoRaWAN.
-Here in this section, we try to look at how Key management is done in the Internet and can it be reused for LoRaWAN.
+[Previously](LoRaWAN-Key-Sharing-Challenge.md), we discussed about the Key sharing challenge in LoRaWAN.
+Here in this section, we try to look at how Key management is done in the Internet and check can it be reused for LoRaWAN?

 ## Key Management in the Internet